 Emacs is an extensible Open Source text editor that has been around since the Seventies (which is a biblical age for software, I guess).
 What distinguishes it from more modern editors is its radical extensibility: almost any part of the program can be changed by the user.
 Using emacs is more like building something you like out of a bag of mixed lego pieces, and any two users usually end up with quite different programs.

 If you do not need to program, emacs might still be worthwhile if you are interested in adopting a powerful way to take notes. org-roam is great and has immensely cleaned my desk.
-Especially those who have heard of Luhmann's Zettelkasten (that's almost always sociologists) might be interested.
+Especially those who have heard of Luhmann’s Zettelkasten (that’s almost always sociologists) might be interested.
 Org-roam allows to quickly take notes without having to think of an eternal hierarchy.
-This is very useful when somebody says something interesting in a talk, or you come across an idea in an unexpected place, you just read an interesting paper or found a nice poem to quote etc. These notes can be linked, and following their interconnections at a later time can reveal unexpected connections.
-But even without the creative benefit, adopting this note taking system helped me to increase focus (because I can write any ideas down and return to what I was meant to do) and reduced my anxiety about forgetting ideas and losing temporary notes.
-Maybe I will describe this process at some point in more depth.
+This is very useful when somebody says something interesting in a talk, or you come across an idea in an unexpected place, you just read an interesting paper or found a nice poem to quote etc. These notes can be linked, and these links can be graphed which can reveal unexpected connections.
+But even without the creative benefit, adopting this note taking system helped me to increase focus and reduce anxiety about losing ideas or fleeting notes.
+When my use of the package has matured, I hope to describe it in more detail.

 I mostly use LaTeX for my academic work, because it gives me fine-grained control and modularity.
 Emacs’ org-mode and LaTeX work well together, which is why I am still using it to write my PhD thesis and normal papers.
 I have not planned to add a detailed description of this setup, but who knows.
 The original selling point of TeX is that you can completely separate writing and formatting, but with a little discipline this is possible in Word as well.
 In short, I totally understand why most people in the humanities avoid TeX.